Uber Eats: Courier pay protest

-On 14 February 2024, Uber Eats delivery drivers in the United Kingdom went on strike and stopped delivering between 5pm and 10pm as part of a protest organised by Delivery Job UK.
+In February 2024, Uber Eats delivery drivers in the United Kingdom went on strike and stopped delivering between 5pm and 10pm as part of a protest organised by Delivery Job UK.
 The aim of the protest is to raise courier pay to a minimum of £5 per order.
 The strike is the largest to hit the platform in the UK.

 AI bias settlement

 In March 2024, a black Uber Eats courier received an undisclosed sum as a payout from the company after the app's AI-powered facial recognition denied him continued access to the app and later initiated his account's deletion in 2021.
 The company has been using AI for facial recognition since April 2020 to confirm that drivers' selfies match the pictures that Uber has on record for them, as a form of identity verification.

+Whistleblower hoax

+In January 2026, an anonymous Reddit user claiming to be an employee of a "major food delivery app" made a post outlining alleged unfair actions done by the platform, such as slowing down standard deliveries to make users pay for priority orders or giving all drivers a "desperation score" to pay the most desperate drivers as little as possible.
+The post quickly gained popularity, getting over 86,000 upvotes in a few days.
+While the author didn't directly name the app, they sent a photo of an Uber Eats badge to the journalists as proof of their words.
+An Uber Eats spokesperson commented on the allegations, denying them and suspecting that the post is made up.
+It was later confirmed that the post was fabricated, and the photo of the badge, as well as other documents the poster was presenting as evidence to journalist, were generated using AI.